NUPapers-Spring23/nerfstudio-singularity/README.md

     scp alexnet-owt-7be5be79.pth wribas@graham.computecanada.ca:/home/wribas/.cache/torch/hub/checkpoints/alexnet-owt-7be5be79.pth
     ```

-* GPU version: if you get an error like the one below this might mean on of two things.
-Either you're running nerfstudio on a GPU that's not compatible with the `tiny-cuda-nn` version we use OR that the CUDA drivers available are too old (< 11.3) or the drivers version mismatch with what the GPU is using.
+* GPU version: if you get an error like the one below this might mean one of two things.
+Either you're running nerfstudio on a GPU that's not compatible with the `tiny-cuda-nn` version we use OR the CUDA drivers available are too old (< 11.3) or the driver's version mismatch with what the GPU is using.
 To solve this, try to use the Nvidia T4 GPU or a newer version.
-We have tested many GPU's (e.g. p100, p100l, v100) and just got Nvidia T4 to work on Compute Canada.
+We have tested many GPUs (e.g. p100, p100l, v100) and just got Nvidia T4 to work on Compute Canada.

     ```txt
     OSError: Could not find compatible tinycudann extension for compute capability 35.